 West Berkshire Local Plan Review Proposed Submission (Regulation 19) Consultation

-Consultation on the proposed submission (Regulation 19) version of the Local Plan Review ended at 4:30pm on Friday 3 March 2023.
+Consultation on the proposed submission (Regulation 19) version of the Local Plan Review (LPR) ended at 4.30pm on Friday 3 March 2023.
 The responses that we received to the consultation have been published and the LPR was submitted to the Secretary of State for independent examination on 31 March 2023.

 West Berkshire District Council is preparing new planning policies to plan for development across the District up to 2039 in its Local Plan Review (LPR).